emigarluv/multimodal-web-tool-previews/README.md

 🌐 [Live App](https://myctis.utep.edu/mpo/mwt/)

 The Multimodal Web Tool is a web-based application funded and supported by the **El Paso MPO**, designed to visualize performance metrics for driving, transit, walking, biking, and freight across regional corridors.
-It helps planners, and local leaders to better understand how the transportation system is performing across the El Paso region.
+It helps planners and local leaders to better understand how the transportation system is performing across the El Paso region.

 ---